 Congratulations on receiving your new tattoo!
 Proper aftercare of your tattoo is essential to the process.
 To ensure that your new tattoo heals properly follow these simple instructions:

-Your artist will wrap your tattoo, follow their instructions for when to remove the wrap.
+Your artist may wrap your tattoo, follow their instructions for when to remove the wrap.

-For the first 3-4 days that your tattoo is healing, it is important wash carefully and frequently and apply ointment to keep the tattoo moist.
+For the first 3-4 days while your tattoo is healing, it is important wash carefully and frequently and apply ointment to keep the tattoo moist.

 Always wash your hands thoroughly before touching your tattoo.

 Thoroughly wash your tattoo with lukewarm water and antibacterial soap.
 Use only your fingertips, do not use a washcloth or anything abrasive on your tattoo.

 With a paper towel or clean cloth, pat your tattoo dry - do not wipe.

 Apply a thin layer of aftercare ointment to the tattoo.